Annie-chenxiz/Annie-chenxiz/index.md

     <p>🔗 <a href="https://www.linkedin.com/in/annie-zhou-aabb09168/">LinkedIn</a></p>

     <p>
-      I am an incoming Ph.D. student in Curriculum and Instruction at the University of Wisconsin–Madison, advised by Prof. Matthew Berland.
+      I am an incoming Ph.D. student in Curriculum and Instruction at the University of Wisconsin–Madison, advised by <a href="https://berland.org/">Prof. Matthew Berland</a>.
 As a learner, designer, and educator, I am committed to designing meaningful and engaging learning experiences that support diverse learners across contexts.
     </p>

   </div>